JosephNaberhaus/go-mitizen/README.md

 # Go-Mitizen
-A Commitizen-like Git commit utility for written in Go.
+A Commitizen-like Git commit utility written in Go.
 Used for standardizing commit messages.

 ![The commit form](meta/commit.gif)